Your time is a valuable donation to us

 At the FORCE Snack Bar

-Within the oncology unit at the Royal Devon and Exeter Hospital is the FORCE snack bar which is open from 9.30am-4.15pm Monday to Friday.
-Our volunteers are the friendly faces that serve patients and staff with drinks and refreshments as well directing people to the FORCE centre where appropriate.
-They are responsible for opening and closing the snack bar and operating the till.
+Within the oncology unit at the Royal Devon and Exeter Hospital is the FORCE snack bar which is open from 9.30am-4.15pm, Monday to Friday.
+Our volunteers are the friendly faces who serve patients and staff with drinks and refreshments as well directing people to the FORCE Support and Information Centre where appropriate.
+They are responsible for opening and closing the snack bar, operating the till, cashing up, washing mugs etc using a dishwasher, stock control and daily checks including cleaning and hygiene.

 At the FORCE Charity Shop